-Another Chance Chicago is a home, school, and community-based program that provides substance abuse, mental health treatment, and dual-diagnosis capable services for adolescents with chemical dependency, behavioral health issues, and co-occurring disorders.
+Another Chance Chicago is a home, school, and community-based program that provides services for adolescents with substance use, behavioral health, and co-occurring disorders.

-The initiative will present individual treatment services and meet our youth right where they are – in the environments where they need to practice their coping skills the most – home, school, and in the community.
-Technological advances in neuropsychology now allow accurate diagnoses and corresponding treatment through the use of imaging and scans.
-For group therapy, the youth won’t have to travel.
-Through an advanced avatar technology system available to Another Chance Chicago, each client can participate in group sessions without leaving home, thus protecting their anonymity and encouraging them to be involved openly and to share freely by way of a laptop computer, a tablet, a smart phone, or a few blocks away at one of Cook County’s federally qualified health centers (FQHC’s).
+The initiative will teach youth the coping skills they need in the environments where they practice them the most – home, school, and in the community.
+Technological advances in neuropsychology now allow accurate diagnoses and corresponding treatment through the use of brain imaging and scans.
+For group therapy, through an advanced avatar technology system available to Another Chance Chicago, clients can participate in group sessions without leaving home, thus protecting their anonymity and encouraging them to be involved openly and to share freely by way of a laptop computer, a tablet, a smart phone.
 This system will also provide crisis intervention services at the touch of a button, 24 hours a day.
 All counseling services are billable to Medicaid or private insurances; hence the program will be fully self-sustaining after its initial startup costs.

-This FQHC partnership will reciprocally allow Another Chance Chicago to offer primary healthcare services to its clients, as well as enable all of Cook County’s FQHC’s to offer substance abuse and co-occurring disorder treatment to their patients.
+A partnership with the area’s Federally Qualified Health Centers (FQHC) will reciprocally allow Another Chance Chicago to offer primary healthcare services to its clients, as well as enable all of Cook County’s FQHC’s to offer services for substance use, behavioral health, and co-occurring disorders.
 The care coordination collaboration here is right in line with the federal health care initiative.

-Hundreds of horrible crimes are committed by juvenile offenders under the influence of drugs and alcohol each year in Chicago and Cook County.
+Hundreds of horrible crimes are committed each year in Chicago and Cook County by juvenile offenders primarily with substance use and behavioral health disorders.
 The violence and bloodshed among the addicted youth is at record levels.
 Gang coffers are bursting at the seams with record profits from drug sales.
 Another Chance Chicago is a viable part of the solution to these and other social concerns of our region by aiding in eliminating the juvenile demand for drugs.

-The worst part is that when I send them to treatment for these issues, the existing facilities are not prepared to handle them.
-Either they treat substance abuse, or they treat mental health, but not both concurrently.
-The teens, who have already displayed issues of irresponsibility, are expected to go to an outpatient facility on a regular basis to receive services, and when they don’t show up, they get locked up again.
+The worst part is that the teens, who have already displayed issues of irresponsibility, are expected to cross gang territory boundaries and go to an outpatient facility on a regular basis to receive services, and when they don’t show up, they get locked up again.
 Residential programs return them to the same environment to repeat the same mistakes.
 The environments need treatment too.
 Another Chance Chicago treats both the individual and the environment.
 They don’t need more jail time like they’re getting.
 They need all of their issues addressed, including their environments, simultaneously, in the places where their self-management abilities are needed the most, using the best treatment models and technology available.
 Let us give our youth Another Chance Chicago!
-We’ll get it right this time!
+We’ll get it right this time

 Meet Maxie L. Knighten

-Max Knighten is from Chicago, Illinois where he transitioned to the Addictions Counseling field in 1989 and is currently Team Leader for the Youth Services Division of Treatment Alternatives for Safe Communities (TASC).
-Max is sought out by judges, probation, drug courts and the criminal justice system throughout the City of Chicago and Cook County for his knowledge in assessment, diagnosis, and treatment for adolescent substance abuse and mental illness.
-He has received numerous awards from the Chicago Public Schools, The Gateway Foundation, TASC, The Star Project, DFSS, The Archdiocese of Chicago, just to name a few.
+Max Knighten is from the Bronzeville Community in Chicago, Illinois where he transitioned to the Addictions Counseling field in 1990 and spent 13 of the last 15 years as Team Leader for the Cook County Juvenile Court Drug Program and the Youth Services Division of Treatment Alternatives for Safe Communities (TASC).
+Max is still sought out by judges, probation, drug courts and the criminal justice system throughout the City of Chicago and Cook County for his knowledge in assessment, diagnosis, and treatment for adolescent substance use, behavioral health, and co-occurring disorders.
+He has received numerous awards from the Chicago Public Schools, The Gateway Foundation, TASC, The Star Project, Chicago Department of Family Support Services, and The Archdiocese of Chicago, among others.
 Max is a member of the Illinois Association for Behavioral Health (IABH, formerly IADDA) Conference Committee.
-He earned his degree Phi Theta Kappa in Applied Science for Addictions Studies from Harold Washington College, and is a Certified Alcohol and Drug Counselor (CADC), Board Registered Mentally Ill Substance Abuse Specialist (MISA) with an Adolescent Treatment Endorsement (ATE).
+He earned his degree Phi Theta Kappa in Applied Science for Addictions Studies from Harold Washington College, and is a Certified Alcohol and Drug Counselor (CADC), Board Registered Co-occurring Disorder Professional (CODP) with an Adolescent Treatment Endorsement (ATE).